-a) For this specific methodology, waste ecoking oil oil/fat is defined as a residue or waste stream from restaurants, agro and food industry, slaughterhouses or related commercial sectors.
+a) For this specific methodology, waste cooking oil is defined as a residue or waste stream from restaurants or related commercial sectors.
 Any biodiesel volumes produced by other sources must be clearly identified and a new methodology should be proposed to account for them.
-No CERs can be claimed under this methodology for biodiesel that is not produced from waste ecoking oil oil/fat.
+No CERs can be claimed under this methodology for biodiesel that is not produced from waste cooking oil.